matuteiglesias/journal/content/Business/2023-01-13_Analyzed_Chile's_Economic_Complexity_and_Export_Di.md

 **⭐ Priority**: MEDIUM

-### Session Goal:
+**Session Goal:**
-The session aimed to explore the economic complexity of Chile, focusing on export diversification and the impact of international trade agreements.
+The session aimed to explore and analyze the economic complexity and export diversification of Chile, focusing on the impact of trade agreements and the potential for regional development.

-### Key Activities:
+**Key Activities:**
-- Reviewed evolutionary economic geography, emphasizing path dependency and regional development.
+- Reviewed the concept of evolutionary economic geography, emphasizing path dependency in regional development.
-- Summarized Hausmann and Hidalgo's paper on economic complexity, highlighting quantitative techniques for regional economic development.
+- Discussed the innovative approach of Hausmann and Hidalgo on economic complexity, highlighting the relationship between economic activities and regional success.
-- Discussed Chile's foreign trade impact, export diversification challenges, and opportunities.
+- Analyzed the impact of foreign trade on Chile's economy, considering the challenges and opportunities presented by trade agreements.
-- Proposed a technical study for an economic complexity indicator for Chile's exports.
+- Proposed a technical study to develop an economic complexity indicator for Chilean exports, aiming to identify diversification opportunities.

-### Achievements:
+- Communicated the addition of a theoretical review section in a shared Google Docs document, inviting team feedback.

+**Achievements:**
-- Gained insights into evolutionary economic geography and its implications for regional development.
+- Gained insights into the importance of economic complexity in regional development and export diversification.
-- Clarified the role of economic complexity in export diversification and policy recommendations.
+- Identified the need for a methodological approach to measure economic complexity in Chile.
+- Facilitated team collaboration through document updates and feedback requests.

+**Pending Tasks:**
-- Developed a proposal for a complexity indicator to assess Chile's export potential.
+- Develop a detailed methodology for the economic complexity indicator.

-### Pending Tasks:
-- Implement the proposed study on Chile's export complexity and diversification opportunities.
+- Continue collaboration with team members to refine the theoretical review and gather feedback.